swirlai/swirl-search/docs/Tutorials.md

 * Open the query URL in a browser and look through the JSON response.
 If using Visual Studio Code, right-click on the pasted JSON and select `Format Document` to make it easier to read.

 * Identify the results list, and number of results found and retrieved.
 Put these JSON paths in the `response_mappings`.
-Then, identify the JSON paths to use to extract the Swirl default fields `title`, `body`, `url`, `date_published` and `author` from each item in the result list and add those to in the `result_mappings`, with the Swirl field name on the left, and the source JSON path on the right.
+Then, identify the JSON paths to use to extract the SWIRL default fields `title`, `body`, `url`, `date_published` and `author` from each item in the result list and add those to in the `result_mappings`, with the SWIRL field name on the left, and the source JSON path on the right.
 For example:
 ```
 "response_mappings": "FOUND=searchInformation.totalResults,RETRIEVED=queries.request[0].count,RESULTS=items",
 "result_mappings": "url=link,body=snippet,author=displayLink,cacheId,pagemap.metatags[*].['og:type'],pagemap.metatags[*].['og:site_name'],pagemap.metatags[*].['og:description'],NO_PAYLOAD",